bravoserver/bravo/docs/noise.rst

 Noise
 =====

-Beta, like all Minecraft terrain generators, relies heavily on randomness to generate its terrain.
+Bravo, like all Minecraft terrain generators, relies heavily on randomness to generate its terrain.
 In order to understand some of the design decisions in the terrain generator, it is required to understand noise and its various properties.